SCM-NV/filterInsilico/README.md

 # Insilico

-A python library to carry out virtual screening of molecules based on their molecular properties.
+A python library to carry out virtual screening of molecules based on their physico-chemical properties. see [documentation](https://filterinsilico.readthedocs.io/en/latest/)